 - Most public library funding is local, but there are vast differences in resources available—hence, the need for a national digital approach with easier sharing of resources even though local libraries could still buy books on their own).
 The endowment could help libraries buy some paper books.
 But ebooks would be more cost-effective, especially with libraries able to bargain with publishers at the national level.

-- Public and presidential library foundations total only several billion, according to a Wilmington Trust study—that’s a fraction of their operating expenses.
+- Public and presidential library foundations total only several billion, according to a Wilmington Trust study—that’s a fraction of operating expenses.
 By contrast, the less than optimally managed endowment of Harvard University is now about $36 billion.
 Take money from Harvard and deploy it elsewhere?
 Not desirable or practical.
 But let’s focus more than on endowments for the nation as a whole and encourage billionaire donors to look beyond the needs of the elite.
 Alas, the Gates Foundation is actually winding down its valuable global libraries initiative.

 - Public libraries can spend only about $4 per capita on collection items of all kinds, according to the Institute of Museum and Library Services.